leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 Secondly, every time I mentioned function in this section, you can think of it as a weight or parameter on some number.
 When you add up all the weights, the new model has 175bn of them.
 No, that's not a typo.
 When people are referring to the number of parameters that GPT-3 uses, and how it's so much larger than previous models, this is what they are referring to. e.g. if each word was represented as a list of 1000 numbers, then you'd need that many parameters just to go through one function in the entire process outlined above.
 You can easily see how having a process with 96 layers and 128 alternatives within each layer gets you to a gargantuan number of parameters required.

 This was a long sidetrack, but you now have more intuition about what GPT-3 is doing.
 It's taking inputs, performing multiple iterations of transformations on the words via matrix math, and using that to predict or translate words.
-The transformer architecture from the original paper is below for reference, and you can see how parts of it map to the simplified diagram we just worked through.
+The transformer architecture from the original paper is below for reference, and you can see how parts of it map to the simplified diagram we just worked through \[48\].

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT 21.png)

-### 4. Detecting GPT-3
+### 4. How can we detect GPT-3?

 We know GPT-3 is good, and that some samples of the output are difficult to distinguish from a human's writing.
 The natural question then, is to ask if there are other ways we can detect if text was written by a machine?